-Subject to official notice of issuance, our common stock has been approved for listing on The NASDAQ Global Market under the symbol "AGNC."
+We intend to apply to have our common stock approved for listing on The NASDAQ Global Market under the symbol "."
 Trading on Nasdaq will not ensure that an actual market will develop for our common stock.
 Accordingly, no assurance can be given as to:

-• the likelihood that an actual market for our common stock will develop;

-- · the liquidity of any such market; - · the ability of any holder to sell shares of our common stock; or - the prices that may be obtained for our common stock.
+- the likelihood that an actual market for our common stock will develop; - the liquidity of any such market; - · the ability of any holder to sell shares of our common stock; or - the prices that may be obtained for our common stock.